frehov/unifi-ddns-cf-worker/README.md

    - Click "Create token", select "Create Custom Token".
    - Choose **Zone:DNS:Edit** for permissions, and include your zone under "Zone Resources".
    - Copy your API Key for later use in UniFi OS Controller configuration.
+   - Store the API key encrypted in the worker environment as CF_API_KEY

 #### Install With Wrangler CLI

 1. Clone or download this project.
 2. Ensure you have [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed.
-3. Log in with Wrangler and run `wrangler deploy`.
+3. Log in with Wrangler and run `wrangler deploy` from the js subfolder.
-4. Note the `\*.workers.dev` route after creation.
+4. ~~Note the `\*.workers.dev` route after creation.~~ This route has been disabled, update with your own custom domain if you have one.
 5. Create an API token as described above.
+6. Create secrets either with `wrangler secrets put` or directly in the workers page
+   1. CF_API_KEY: Set to the previously created api token
+   2. BASIC_USER_PASSWORD: Set to a unique long password, not the token above.

+#### Local development with Wrangler CLI

+1. Create the `.dev.vars` file alongside the wrangler.toml, with the following secrets to mimic the encrypted secrets in the worker
+   1. CF_API_KEY
+   2. BASIC_USER_PASSWORD
+2. run `pnpm --filter js run dev` to start the dev server on localhost:8787
+3.

 ### Configuring UniFi OS